felixlu/awesome-stars/topics.md

 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024
 - [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - SafeLine is a self-hosted WAF(Web Application Firewall) / reverse proxy to protect your web apps from attacks and exploits.
-- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - A lightweight cryptography-driven Zero Trust protocol to safeguard servers and data from attackers by leveraging resource-hiding and encryption algorithms.
+- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - A lightweight, cryptography-powered, open-source toolkit built to enforce Zero Trust security for infrastructure, applications, and data in the AI-driven world.

 ## dart